 The user is anchored to the profile because of the gradient.

 7. Colorful Illustration

 An app that needs its users to understand and use a set of work steps requires illustrations.
 A large number of mobile app developers will now use bold colors and subtle colored shadows within these illustrations.

-If you want to use this method, you must remember to utilize weak colors for the background.
+If you want to use this app color scheme, you must remember to utilize weak colors for the background.

 In a view, this method is a slightly different form of the famous illustration-based design method having a wide use even away from mobile UI design.

-In this blog post, we had a detailed discussion over 8 mobile app design color pattern trends and the importance of mobile apps in this digital era is also supported with appropriate stats.
+In this blog post, we had a detailed discussion over 7 mobile app color schemes and the importance of mobile apps in this digital era is also supported with appropriate stats.

 The above-mentioned points are a must for mobile app programmers when designing a mobile app.
 If you want to get your mobile app designed, then hire mobile application developers (we're valuecoders.com).